thiippal/abulafia/examples/README.md

 #### `skipped_assignments`

 Use the key `skipped_assignments` to ban workers who skip too many assignments in a row.
-This may be used to block users who
+The following key/value pairs must be defined under the key `skipped_assignments`.

 | Key           | Value  | Description                                                                         |
 |:--------------|:-------|:------------------------------------------------------------------------------------|